North American Crossbow Federation

 804-367-1000

-Beginning in 2016 -17 hunting seasons, hunters 50 and older will be allowed to use a crossbow without first obtaining a crossbow disability permit.
+Vermont Beginning in 2016 -17 hunting seasons, hunters 50 and older will be allowed to use a crossbow without first obtaining a crossbow disability permit.
 Crossbows legal for all hunters for all species EXCEPT deer.
 Crossbow deer hunting legal for handicapped hunters with permit.

 Read More